konveyor/tackle2-ui/client/src/app/hooks/table-controls/DOCS.md

 In most cases, you'll only need to use these higher-level hooks and helpers to build a table:

-- For client-paginated tables: `useLocalTableControls` or `useLocalTableControlsWithUrlParams` is all you need.
+- For client-paginated tables: `useLocalTableControls` is all you need.
 These have the same signature and are interchangeable.
   - Internally they use `useTableControlState`, `useTableControlProps` and the `getLocal[Feature]DerivedState` helpers.
 The config arguments object is a combination of the arguments required by `useTableControlState` and `useTableControlProps`.
   - The return value (an object we generally name `tableControls`) has everything you need to render your table.
 Give it a `console.log` to see what is available.
 - For server-paginated tables: `useTableControlState`, `getHubRequestParams`, and `useTableControlProps`.